Liam Foran: Background

-Early years
+Early career

 Foran played his junior football at the Ellerslie Eagles Rugby League Football Club in the Auckland Rugby League competition.
 Foran went to Ellerslie Primary School before moving over to Sydney.
 He moved to St Ives on the North Shore of Sydney, where he teams St Ives North Public School with fellow future National Rugby League player Mitchell Pearce.

-In 2001 he began high school at Marist Catholic College North Shore.
+In 2001, he began high school at Marist Catholic College North Shore.
 He also represented the North Sydney Bears junior teams before signing with Melbourne in 2007.
 While attending Marist Catholic College North Shore, Foran played for the school competition representative squad, MCC (Metropolitan Catholic Colleges), leading him to NSW CCC (New South Wales Combined Catholic Colleges) and eventually 2006 Australian Schoolboys which toured England and France.
 During the tour he surprised some by stating his desire to replace Stacey Jones as New Zealand's long-term halfback.
 One year later, he made the 2007 Junior Kiwis squad and played a key part in the team defeating the Junior Kangaroos.
-Ironically, it was Liam's younger brother Kieran who would take a similar role barring injury, debuting in 2009, captaining the side twice & playing a crucial role in their 2014 Four Nations Title & run to the 2013 Rugby League World Cup Final.
+Ironically, it was Liam's younger brother Kieran who would take a similar role barring injury, debuting in 2009, captaining the side twice & playing a crucial role in their 2014 Four Nations Title & run to the 2013 Rugby League World Cup final.

 Melbourne

-In 2008 Foran joined Melbourne's Toyota Cup (Under-20s) team, and also played three first grade games for the club during the State of Origin period.
+In 2008, Foran joined Melbourne's Toyota Cup (Under-20s) team, and also played three first grade games for the club during the State of Origin period.